-Returning home after his enlistment, Justin got a job at OPPDs nuclear power plant in Fort Calhoun, Nebraska.
-In his spare time, Justin likes to ride motorcycles, hike, site see national parks across the nation with his wife, workout, and shoot guns.
+Returning home after his enlistment, Justin now works in the private contract security field.
+In his spare time, Justin likes to ride motorcycles, hike and site see national parks across this beautiful country, workout, and shoot guns.

 Alicia Frieze | Vice President